dnellis74/pi-portal/public/README Air Quality Policy Search Engine.md

 This document outlines the approach and requirements for building a smart search engine using AWS Kendra, specifically tailored for air quality policies across 60+ states and air districts.
 This search engine will facilitate targeted searches, filtering, and enrichment of documents from state and district agencies responsible for air quality management.

-## 1. Data Sources and Naming Convention
+## 1. Data Sources and Naming Convention (not relelvant right now with only 5 datasource)

-We will use AWS Kendra’s ability to handle multiple data sources, with each state or air district treated as a separate data source.
-The naming convention will follow a standard format:
+We will use AWS Kendra’s ability to handle multiple data sources and create data sources by path

+New naming convention - this won't work
 - **Format**: `[State]-[district (if applicable)]-[agency-name]`
 - **Example**: `Colorado-dept-public-health-environment`, `California-south coast-air-quality-management-district`